projectcipher/cipher/CONTRIBUTING.md

 Before your code is merged into the repository, it must be reviewed by one of the core contributors.

-It will be assessed on how well it follows the [contribution guidelines](GUIDELINES.md) and, if it is intended to solve an issue, how well it does so.

 If all goes well, your changes should be merged quickly.
 If not, then we'll be sure to fix whatever the problem is asap!

 ## Celebrate